QTechTheory/DissipativeRecompiler/README.md

 ## Overview

-This repository contains C code for 3 executables.
+This repository contains C code for 3 executables, used by [this arXiv paper](https://arxiv.org/abs/1811.03147).

 - `simulator.c` which emulates real-time simulation using the [Li method](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.7.021050), Trotter method, and direct Hamiltonian exponentiation.
 - `recompiler.c` which uses [imaginary-time simulation](https://arxiv.org/abs/1804.03023) to recompile one quantum circuit into another.